spire-rs/time/timext-month/README.md

 [coverage-url]: https://app.codecov.io/gh/xwde/time

-The collection of [time-rs/time](https://github.com/time-rs/time/) extensions for calendar arithmetics, incomplete formats handling, imprecise time, and other things `time` crate is not intended for.
+The collection of [time-rs/time](https://github.com/time-rs/time/) extensions for calendar arithmetics, partial formats handling, imprecise time, and other things `time` crate is not intended for.

 For details, see the [main](https://crates.io/crates/timext) crate.